Freight Shipping from Hartford to Atlanta

 How much does it cost to ship freight from Hartford to Atlanta?

-Full truckload (FTL) rates from Hartford, CT to Atlanta, GA currently range from $2,361-$2,910 for a standard dry van load over the 1,098-mile route.
+Full truckload (FTL) rates from Hartford, CT to Atlanta, GA currently range $2,361-$2,910 (roughly $2.15-$2.65 per mile over 1,098 miles).
 LTL shipments typically cost $804-$1,333 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Hartford to Atlanta?